 Instead, I snapped some photos from above before heading toward the Basilica di San Petro in Vincoli.
 It was still closed when I got there and so I took a seat on the benches by the entrance together with a bunch of other people.
 When the doors opened, it became clear why we all suspected it was worth it waiting.

 After my visit to the Basilica, I walked back toward the Piazza Venezia.
 That square marks the beginning (or the end, depending from where you're coming) of the Via del Corso, a big lane I followed until I turned right into the Via delle Muratte to reach the famous Trevi Fountain.

 The fountain was still wrapped in scaffolding due to an ongoing restoration project, though, and there were so many people there that I decided not to take any photos.
 The restoration was completed in late 2015, so if you visit now you’ll see the fountain in all its glory (and big crowds!).

-Instead, I wandered around a bit and came across the Santa Maria in Trivio, a small church that seemed to be squeezed in between other buildings on the Via dei Crocifeiri.
+Instead, I wandered around a bit and came across the Santa Maria in Trivio, a small church that seemed to be squeezed in between other buildings on the Via dei Crociferi.

 From there, I walked onward to the Piazza di Spagna but when I got there, my legs informed me that it had been enough for the day and so I headed back to Il Boom B&B in the Trastevere district, where I relaxed for a while before meeting my friend Maria for dinner.

 On the morning of my second day in Rome, I decided to explore the neighborhood I was staying in, Trastevere.
 I wandered through the little streets and passed the Santa Maria in Trastevere church.

 Oh, by the way, that church is really nice.
 I'd visited it the night before after my friend and I came back from dinner.